 The same goes for CCAs, but only if your CCA offers a renewable energy option – remember, this isn’t a guarantee!
 While many communities use CCAs to procure green electricity for their residents, some rely on electricity from non-renewable resources.
 Additionally, many CCAs over varying levels of environmental attributes, and ask customers to opt-into–and pay more–for 100 percent renewable energy plans.

-Community solar is…a tricky beast.
+It gets a bit more complicated with community solar.
 It’s natural to assume that, when you purchase energy from a community solar farm, you buy solar–or green–electricity.
 But in most cases, this isn’t actually true; while your subscription generally supports local renewable energy development, the owner of the project typically retains the rights to keep or sell the RECs.
 Unless your community solar contract specifically states that you have ownership rights of RECs from the project, it’s safe to say you can’t claim to be using clean energy through your subscription.

 Yes!
 Regardless of whether or not you live in a deregulated electricity market, you can voluntarily buy RECs separate from an electricity purchase – these are known as unbundled RECs.
 You can read more about that and what to consider before buying in our article about the benefits of renewable energy credits.